GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/lectures/presentations.md

 ## Final Package ##
-At the end of the semester you must upload the following to your team's github website.
+At the end of the semester you must upload the following to your team's github website and google drive.
 Your website should include:
   - A project description and bio of team members
   - Final Presentation Slides (PDF)
   - Senior Design showcase poster (PDF)
   - Writing 4 (PDF)
   - Link to Github repository with all code

+Your google drive upload should include everything on the website plus a zipfile of your Github repo.
+You should upload to your team folder [here](https://drive.google.com/drive/u/0/folders/1d6vehQl2DRjVOn-aCnQAvCzEMSrSXnKO).